Remote Software Update

 Using the website

-To validate the update on the website, you need to click on the button "Validate".
-Afterwards, if you reboot your card, it will automatically boot on the new version.
+To validate the update on the website, click the "Validate" button.
+Afterwards, if you reboot your board, it will automatically boot into the new version.

 Using the plugin